Bicycling the South of France Plus!

 Highlights: Roman Narbonne, Narbonne's 13th century cathedral, Canal du Midi

 We're on the road again today among vineyards and farmland as we head to the ancient Roman city of Narbonne.
 Narbonne was built along the Via Domitia, the Roman road that connected Italy with Spain during the second century B.C. when Rome expanded beyond the Alps.
-We'll bypass the busy city of Beziers and cross the famous Canal du Midi just to the south near the impressive "nine-locks" of Fonséranes.
+We'll bypass the busy city of Beziers and ride along the famous Canal du Midi.
 The canal connects Atlantic France with the Rhone River and Mediterranean France.
 Narbonne was and continues to be a major transportation corridor on the great coastal plain of Languedoc.

 Lodging: Hotel La Residence